-- 8.1 It is recommended that the Committee grant planning permission subject to the following conditions:- - (1) The development to which this permission relates must be begun within three years of the date of this permission.
+- 8.1 It is recommended that the Committee grant planning permission subject to the following conditions:- - (1) Unless otherwise agreed in writing with Falkirk Council as Planning Authority prior to the commencement of development, confirmation shall be provided of the arrangements for the provision and phasing of a financial contribution of \pounds 21,600 to be made to the Education Service of Falkirk Council to mitigate development impacts on education capacity in the catchment area of the application site and \pounds 129,280 to mitigate the loss of open space in the vicinity of the application site. - (2) Unless otherwise agreed in writing with Falkirk Council as Planning Authority, prior to the commencement of development details shall be provided of proposed open space improvements to the west of the site.
+Development shall not commence until approval of these details including for amendment as required. - (3) Development shall not commence until a period of 28 days notice of work starting on site has been provided to Falkirk Council's Keeper of Archaeology.

-- (2) Unless otherwise agreed in writing with the Planning Authority prior to the commencement of works on site, confirmation shall be provided of the arrangements for the provision and phasing of a financial contribution of £21,600 to be made to the Education Service of Falkirk Council to mitigate for development impacts on education capacity in the catchment area of the application site. - (3) Development shall not commence until a period of 28 days notice of work starting on site has been provided to Falkirk Council's Keeper of Archaeology. - (4) Development shall not commence until the following details of measures to protect trees on the site and provide additional planting and boundary enclosures have been submitted for the approval, including amendment as required, of the Planning Authority: - (i) Details of all limbing and tree surgery proposals for all tree works demonstrating compliance with current British Standards; - (ii) A method statement for all areas where trenching for services is required within tree root protection areas and for vehicular access to the approved SUDs drainage pond and the construction of this access; - (iii) Details of all fence types and boundary treatments. - (5) Development shall not commence until the temporary protection fencing detailed on the approved Tree Protection Plan has been erected on site.
-Protective fencing shall remain on site until the completion of all construction and engineering works. - (6) No level changes, material storage, machinery access, fires or trenching (other than as detailed on the approved landscape plan) shall be located within the Root Protection Area detailed on the approved landscape plan. - (7) Access to the Root Protection Area as detailed on the approved landscape plan shall only be for construction of the access track to the SUDs drainage pond and for trenching for drainage pipes at the positions shown on the approved landscape plan and shall be undertaken fully in accordance with the method statement required by condition 4 above. - (8) No trees shall be removed or limbed other than as detailed on the approved landscape plan unless otherwise agreed in writing with the Planning Authority.
+- (4) Development shall not commence until the following details of measures to protect trees on the site and provide additional planting and boundary enclosures have been submitted for the approval, including amendment as required, of the Planning Authority: - (i) Details of all limbing and tree surgery proposals for all tree works demonstrating compliance with current British Standards; - (ii) A method statement for all areas where trenching for services is required within tree root protection areas and for vehicular access to the approved SUDs drainage pond and the construction of this access; - (iii) Details of all fence types and boundary treatments. - (5) Development shall not commence until the temporary protection fencing detailed on the approved Tree Protection Plan has been erected on site.
+Protective fencing shall remain on site until the completion of all construction and engineering works. - (6) No level changes, material storage, machinery access, fires or trenching (other than as detailed on the approved landscape plan) shall be located within the Root Protection Area detailed on the approved landscape plan. - (7) Access to the Root Protection Area as detailed on the approved landscape plan shall only be for construction of the access track to the SUDs drainage pond and for trenching for drainage pipes at the positions shown on the approved landscape plan and shall be undertaken fully in accordance with the method statement required by condition 4 above. - (8) No trees shall be removed or limbed other than as detailed on the approved landscape plan unless otherwise agreed in writing with the Planning Authority. - (9) Acoustic glazing with a specification of 6/12/6 or equivalent shall be used in approved fenestration to achieve internal noise levels of 45dB daytime and 35dB night time when measured as LAqT.